| |

 |

-Yonatan studied in Israel with Erez Barnoi and Stephen Horenstein.
+Yoni studied in Israel with Erez Barnoi and Stephen Horenstein.
 He subsequently

-moved to Paris where he studies at the American School of Modern Music with
+moved to Paris where he studies at the American School of Modern Music with Peter

-described by one of Israel's foremost jazz critic's as the "borderline
+by one of Israel's foremost jazz critic's as the "borderline

 between modern classical music, composed until the last note, and the highly